Skip to main content

 Considerations

-• Settings left as “Not configured” do not override the local device configuration.
+When settings are left as “Not configured,” they do not override the local device configuration.
+This is how Not configured interacts with existing device config.

-• Disabling access to the Windows Update UI (Set disable UX WU access) prevents users from manually checking for updates.
+When you disable access to the Windows Update UI (Set disable UX WU access), users cannot manually check for updates.
 Ensure your update policies apply to all relevant devices before you enable this.

 Best Practices